ilanschnell/blockchain/README.md

   - a transaction is agreed upon
   - transaction is broadcasted
   - nodes verify transaction
-  - some node will "mine" a block (which links to all outstanding transactions)
+  - some node will "mine" a block (which links to outstanding transactions)
   - block is now part of the chain